plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/autoscaling/hpa.md

 1. HPA monitors the specified metrics in the configuration (typically every 15 seconds).
 2. Based on the collected metrics, HPA calculates the desired number of replicas required.
 3. HPA scales the pod up or down to the desired number of replicas if necessary.
-4. Since HPA continuously monitors, the process repeats from step 1.
+4. Since the HPA is constantly monitoring, the process is repeated from step 1.

-For more details on the algorithm, you can refer to this link: [Details zum Algorithmus](https://kubernetes.io/de/docs/tasks/run-application/horizontal-pod-autoscale/#details-zum-algorithmus).
+For more details on the algorithm, you can refer to this link: [Details zum Algorithmus](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

 ## Limitations of the Horizontal Pod Autoscaler